-- two years (6 courses) of a Middle Eastern language;
+- one year (three courses) of a Middle Eastern language, and

-- one elective related to Middle Eastern studies
+- three courses related to Middle Eastern studies

 Applicants who are pursuing an undergraduate major that requires a BA thesis will be permitted to register for the BA thesis workshop as a fourth course during the fourth year of undergraduate studies.

 In addition to a distinguished record of achievement during their time in the College, applicants must convincingly demonstrate that they will be able to complete all requirements for the two degrees by the end of the allotted six quarters of full-time residence.
-For this purpose, potential applicants should meet with their College adviser and fill out a BA/MA Worksheet.
+For this purpose, potential applicants should meet with their adviser in the College and fill out a BA/MA Worksheet.
 The adviser’s signature certifies that prospective applicants are far enough along in their College program to complete the course requirements for both degrees within five years.